 - Hard-boiled eggs (still good, but don’t add moisture to a dish) have a solid white and a solid yolk that’s light yellow and crumbly.
 Boil for nine minutes.

 Here are some of my favorite ways to use boiled eggs; I’m sure you’ll find your own favorites once you start eggsperimenting.
-Remember to salt and pepper your eggs to taste.
+Remember to add salt and pepper to your eggs to taste.

 Spruce up any salad.

 Raw veggie salads like this shaved Brussels sprout salad are delicious with a hard-boiled egg crumbled into them, or a medium-boiled egg mashed up to bind the veggies together.

 For a more substantial salad, hard- or medium-boiled eggs would go beautifully on top of my favorite Mediterranean tuna salad, too.